COS420-Fall23/The-A-Team/README.md

 Building the code and running locally:

-Run the folowing commands in the terminal in the folder The-A-Team
+Run the following commands in the terminal in the folder The-A-Team
 ~~~
 npm install
 npm run start
 ~~~

 Your web browser should now open, and you may even get a pop-up for firewall settings.
-You should now see the web-app on your screen.
+You should now see the web app on your screen.

 <br>